sakshi6557/roman-numeral-converter/README.md

 # Roman Numeral Converter

-A full-stack application for converting numbers to Roman numerals, built with React and Express.js.
+A full-stack application for converting numbers to Roman numerals, built with TypeScript, React, and Express.js.

 ## Table of Contents